alejandrodnm/nine_digits_server/notes.md

 - connection FIXME
 - one writter per connection?
 - Using async_stream for processing is slower
-- active: once gives a little boost but not a constant throughput
+- active: false gives a little boost but not a constant throughput
+- gen_tcp.recv was slower